uuup123/FC-HAT/README.md

 # FC-HAT

-Code of Information Sciences paper: FC-HAT: Hypergraph Attention Network for Functional Brain Network Classification
+Code of Information Sciences paper: FC-HAT: Hypergraph Attention Network for Functional Brain Network Classification.
+Thank you for your interest in our work!

 ## Getting Started